Successful promotion can make or break your online consultation.

 - Via an organic Google search

 - Via social media

-An important note: This may vary if you have access to a good quality database for direct marketing; hence the value in building your online community over time.
+This may vary if you have access to a database for direct marketing; hence the value in building your online community over time.

-1. A GREAT BIG link on your corporate website homepage
+1. Provide a visible link on your organisation’s homepage

 You need to convince your web manager that community engagement is a core function of your organisation and that your online consultation hub deserves a chance to shine.
-This will NOT happen if the link to your online consultation is buried five pages deep on your corporate website.
-You need a very clear one click link; whether via a banner advertisement or from the main navigation bar.
+This will NOT happen if the link to your online consultation is buried five pages deep on your organisation’s website.
+You need a very clear one-click link; whether via a banner advertisement or from the main navigation bar.

 You have lots of choices when it comes to picking a URL for your consultation hub and/or specific consultation.
 Our advice, keep it short, pithy and plain English.
 Avoid acronyms.
 Avoid made-up words.
 Avoid using the long form name of the project.